mutint/mutint-core/README.md

 ### Quick-start steps for ALE Analytics docker deployment
 1. `docker-compose up`
-2. `docker-compose run web python manage.py collectstatic`
-3. `docker-compose run web python manage.py migrate`
-4. `docker-compose run web python manage.py createsuperuser`; this will be the user and password to log into a live instance of ALE Analytics.
+2. `docker-compose run web python manage.py createsuperuser`; this will be the user and password to log into a live instance of ALE Analytics.
-5. `docker-compose run web python manage.py createcachetable`

 ## TODOs:
 * Describe the workflow for integrating ALE experiments within the wiki.